 - If a stranger is trying to approach them

-Biting due to fear may or may not be avoidable depending on the situation and the dog, but there are a few things you can do to help to avoid it when possible.
+Biting due to fear may or may not be avoidable depending on the situation and the dog, but you can do a few things to help avoid it when possible.

 - Never allow strangers to approach and pet your dog.